Skip to content

 Introduction

 Moonbeam works hard to support interoperability and cross-chain logic.
-Its Connected Contracts initiative requires an updating of previously understood smart contract concepts so that they fit a cross-chain world.
+Its multi-chain initiative requires an updating of previously understood smart contract concepts so that they fit a cross-chain world.
 While some cross-chain primitives have been available for years, such as cross-chain tokens, others are only now starting to be worked on, such as cross-chain swaps, AMMs, and, of particular interest for this tutorial, DAOs.

 In this tutorial, we will work through a thought process of writing smart contracts for a cross-chain DAO.
 The smart contracts in this example will be based off of OpenZeppelin's Governance smart contracts to demonstrate an evolution from single-chain to cross-chain and to highlight some incompatibilities that one might face when converting a DApp concept from single-chain to cross-chain.
 The cross-chain protocol used in this example will be LayerZero, but you are encouraged to adapt its concepts to any other protocol that you see fit, since cross-chain concepts often overlap between the protocols that Moonbeam hosts.